Engurn/DockerShell/README.md

-# EngineShell
+# <p align="center">Lazarus Installer</p>

-# The Docker Shell Installer
+### Release Information
+Current Installer Version : 1.0.1
+Release Version : 1.0

-## What is EngineShell
+## What is the Lazarus Installer
-Engine Shell is a Installer Script designed to setup and install Docker all the Required Folders, Networks and volumes on A ubuntu Based System.
+Lazarus Installer Is a ubuntu Based Installer Script designed to Simplyfy the Configuration a docker Installation and Additional Permissions.

-i designed this project mainly to save myself time when it comes to installing docker and all the required components needed.
+This Script can be configured to suit the users needs by modifying the Config bash file located inside the Lazarus Folder.

+This project is open Source and free to use but does come with no warranty, this project should only be used for Development Purposes and not used in production.

-the project is free to use without any warranty.
+###  ** the project is free to use without any warranty. **

+## Whats included

+* Easy Config FIle
+* Installation Bash file install the Script
+* Acl Permissions#
+* Group Managaement
+* File and Folder Options
+* Package Installation
+* Samba Management Options.

 ## Requirments
 In order to use this system you will be required to have a Ubunutu or debian based system that uses the Apt Package Manager.

-It is recommended as part of the installation process to have Wget installed.
+It is recommended as part of the installation process to have git, docker and docker compose installed.

-## Whats included in this version of Engine shell

 # What We need to do